BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 2) Yamaha MOXF6

-Yamaha MOXF6 is basically a 61-key keyboard workstation that is MIDI keyboard controller at the same time for it has an extensive DAW and VST control.
+Yamaha MOXF6 is basically a keyboard workstation that is MIDI keyboard controller at the same time for it has an extensive DAW and VST control.
+It supports the onboard midi recorder.
 It is equipped with MOTIF XF sound engine that comes with a wide array of instruments and voices.
 It also comes with an expandable memory that permits you to incorporate 1 GB of additional samples.
 With the MOXF6, you can readily record in real time your performance.
 You can also use it for step recording.

 MOXF6 comes with a very flexible sequencer that really satisfies a lot of reviewers.
+It also supports the keyboard to audio interface feature.
 This sequencer is equipped with multiple functions like that of allowing you to adjust velocities.
-Its built-in effects likewise are a breeze to use.
+Its in-built effects likewise are a breeze to use.
 It also comes with a responsive keyboard.

 Some reviewers, however, consider its interface as not so much intuitive.
 They say that it would take a bit of time for you to familiarize yourself with it and figure out its different controls.
 But once you get the hang of it, you will surely find its editing parameters quite easy to operate.
 All in all, you’ll find the Yamaha MOXF6 versatile enough to address your needs.